louisgt/SodaPop/docs/setup-and-installation.md

   man ls
 ```

-will display the manual page for ls.
+will display the manual page for **ls**.
 The last component of our command is the argument ‘Documents/’.
 It tells ls that we want to list the content of that directory.
 And that’s it!
-Besides ls, you will need to know how to use a few other basic utilities in order to get started.
+Besides **ls**, you will need to know how to use a few other basic utilities in order to get started.

 ```bash
   cd
 ```

 is the command to change directory.
-By default, without any flag or argument, cd will move up one folder.
+By default, without any flag or argument, **cd** will move up one folder.
 You can navigate down a folder by giving the name of the folder you wish to move to as an argument.
 If you are unsure of the folder you are currently in, type

 ```bash
   pwd